2.1 Maximizing Profit and Decisions

 2.5.1 Opportunity Cost

-An opportunity cost is the profit that could have been gained from alternative #1, but is lost when you choose alternative #2.
+Opportunity cost is the profit that could have been gained from alternative #1, which is lost when you choose alternative #2.
 This lost profit is considered an opportunity cost of choosing alternative #2: part of the price of choosing alternative #2 is the lost opportunity to pursue alternative #1.
 (Also the far right column in a relevant cost analysis table could be called the opportunity cost of choosing alternative #2 over alternative #1).

 For example, college does not only cost the price of tuition, fees, room and board, books (well not in this case!), and so forth.
 College also limits your ability to work and earn money.
 Going to college comes at the expense of time working and dollars earned from that work.
 This lost income while going to school is part of the opportunity cost of going to college.